mmeidlinger/elastic-search-s3-backup/README.md

 This worked, because thus far, our ElasticSearch EC2 instance had all the required permissions to access the S3 bucket as well as the KMS key configured to encrypt objects in that bucket.
 The same holds true for interactions triggered via the ElasticSearch API.

+Now let's review and alter the permissions and investigate the effects.
-Navigate now to [IAM Roles](https://console.aws.amazon.com/iamv2/home#/roles) in your AWS Console and Search for `ElasticSearchInstanceRole`.
+Navigate to [IAM Roles](https://console.aws.amazon.com/iamv2/home#/roles) in your AWS Console and Search for `ElasticSearchInstanceRole`.
 Select the Role and review the Permission Policies.
 Now delete the `AccessToKmsKey` Permission policy from the role and try again the same command to download the files.
 This time, you will receive an error because you no longer have access to the KMS key required to decrypt the objects prior to download:
 ```
 An error occurred (AccessDenied) when calling the GetObject operation: The ciphertext refers to a customer master key that does not exist, does not exist in this region, or you are not allowed to access.
 ```